The Irish Bar

 Ireland is divided into circuits.
 Barristers are attached to certain circuits although they are not confined to practise on such circuits.
 The circuits are the:

-- Munster circuit – which in practice is divided into the Cork circuit and the South Western circuit;
+- Munster circuit – which in practice is divided into the Cork circuit, the South Western circuit and the South Eastern circuit;

 - Northern circuit;

 - Midlands circuit;

 - Eastern circuit; and

 Barristers do not handle clients’ funds; provide safe custody of original documents; or provide the normal administrative services which a client would expect from a firm of solicitors.